apostrophecms/apostrophe-documentation/docs/advanced-topics/advanced-pieces-topics/adding-fields-to-all-pieces.md

----
-title: "Adding fields to all pieces"
+# Adding fields to all pieces
-layout: tutorial
----

 Apostrophe's schemas are a powerful way to add fields to any type of piece or page.
 But sometimes you'll have a field you want to add to every type of piece.
 Here's how to do that.